 - West Virginia offers online voter registration.

-- You should know: you need a West Virginia ID and a Social Security number to use West Virginia's online voter registration system.
-If you don't have a West Virginia-issued ID, you can still register to vote by mail.
+- You should know: you need a West Virginia driver's license or state ID card and a Social Security number to use West Virginia's online voter registration system.
+If you don't have a West Virginia-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form